apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ---

+## December 2024 - _Image_ by Magdalena Bay

+This has got to be up there as one of best albums in 2024, and definitely an album I discovered too late into the year.

+I have seen many people naming _Imaginal Disk_ as their AOTY in 2024 and I can totally see why this would be the case.
+It's an incredibly well written electropop album and I have gone back to it again and again even in the short time I have heard of it.
+The instrumentation itself is very fun and has a lot of things you can pick up on even in the subsequent listens. _Image_ in particular is one of my favourites from the album -- from the slight change of tempo at the intro, to the catchy chorus, and the sounds that makes you feel like zooming along some futuristic cityscape.
+It's an amazing record overall, and I am so glad I caught it even so late on.

+Other shoutouts:

+- _Thank You_ by Clairo.
+I heard this song again this month at a clothing store, but the album itself has already been one that I enjoyed from the year.
+It's another album that I have been enjoying more towards the tail end of the year, and really demonstrates that Clairo can write anything and it'll be great.

+- _Cardinal_ by Kacey Musgraves.
+I have heard of her for a while now but only have checked out her music.
+Her soft voice is great though and it's a great folk vibe.

+- _Alley Rose_ by Conan Gray.
+An artist that I could have seen in Jakarta but I skipped on.
+His album is great, but _Alley Rose_ is a great one to belt out while in the shower.
+Trust me on that one.

+It's a bit of a theme this month where all the songs are from 2024 albums that I haven't been so obsessed with throughout the year.

 ## November 2024 - _Fox Cub / Apocalypse / Special / The Zookeeper's Boy_ by Mew

 Yes, I picked four songs.
 Fight me.